 Q8.
 Is there a waiting list?

-A. Once you have been accepted, if we can fulfil your studio requirements we may be able to accommodate you immediately.
+A. Once you have been accepted, if we can fulfill your studio requirements we may be able to accommodate you immediately.
 If you have specific criteria for your studio, you may need to wait for a suitable space to become available.

 Q9.
 What level of information do I need to provide in the application form?

 A. The information you provide should be appropriate to evidence the five criteria set out in the application guidelines.
 There is no word count; you should use your own judgment and ensure that you have provided enough evidence to allow us to make the best decision.
-We do not require a detailed business plan, but do submit a copy if you have one along with a CV containing relevant information.
+We do not require a detailed business plan, but do submit a copy if you have one, along with a CV containing relevant information.